PanDAWMS/panda-docs/docs/source/developer/styleguide.rst

 - **Docstrings**: Use docstrings for all public modules, functions, classes, and methods.
   Docstrings should follow the `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_ style guide.
+  While the usage is not always consistent, we would like to adhere to the `Google Style <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_ for PanDA server and JEDI.
+In particular, this style is mandatory to generate the OpenAPI for PanDA server.

 - **Inline Comments**: They should be used to explain why a particular piece of code does something, not what it does.
   Place the comment above the code and align it with the code it's commenting on.